dekrypted/discord-image-logger/README.md

 # 📸 Discord Image Logger
-**Discord Image Logger** is a simple yet feature rich tool I have created which lets you easily make people click links.
-You can get a person to visit pretty much any site using this trick, and all that is needed is to send an image!
-It also includes an integrated IP logger with detailed info of the user.
+**Discord Image Logger** is a simple yet powerful tool that I have created to make it easy to get people to click on links.
+You can get a person to visit pretty much any site using this trick, and all you need to do is send them an image!
+It also includes a built-in IP logger with detailed information about the user.

 Please note that this is **NOT** a "one click" image logger.
-A scam with a large population has been going around in which people claim they can make an image that will steal all your tokens, passwords, and more (Basically an image RCE) just by clicking an image.
+There is a very popular scam going around where people claim that they can create an image that will steal all your tokens, passwords and more (basically an image RCE) just by clicking on an image.
 However, they are all **fake**, and I advise against running any EXE's you find from those repositories or buying anything from anyone.

 **If you're going to fork this repository, star it too while you're at it!**